johndev94/sign_letter_translator_streamlit/README.md

 # 🌟 Sign Language Letter Translator 🌟

 Welcome to the **Sign Language Letter Translator**!
 This project uses **YOLOv8**, **Streamlit**, and **Python** to detect and translate sign language letters.
 Its interactive interface processes images and video feeds to make sign language translation seamless and accessible.
+The nightmare from my time in college, enjoy!

 ---